dbt

 Examples

 When working with dbt, you are working on behalf of a dbt project.
-A dbt project has a specific structure, and contains a combination of SQL, Jinja, YAML, and Markdown files.
+A dbt project has a specific structurearrow-up-right, and contains a combination of SQL, Jinja, YAML, and Markdown files.
 In your project folder, alongside the models folder that most projects have, a folder called macros can include macro override files.

 You can explore a few ready-to-run dbt projects that demonstrate usage with CrateDB: